A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Methods

 \subsubsection{Data clustering.}

-We used the responses from the SMFQ to cluster the participants into three tertiles (low, med and high) similar to the framework followed in \cite{abbasi2022can}.
+We used the responses from the SMFQ to cluster the participants into three tertiles (low, med and high) similar to the framework followed in \cite{abbasi2022can,abbasi2024analysing}.
 SMFQ thresholds were also taken into consideration in determining the children's categorisation into the wellbeing clusters.
 For example, if tertile categorisation resulted in a child with an SMFQ score of 9 being placed in med tertile, we included the child in the high tertile as the threshold for SMFQ is a total score of 8 \footnote{https://www.seattlechildrens.org/globalassets/documents/healthcare-professionals/pal/ratings/smfq-rating-scale.pdf}.
 Tertile edges were computed separately for girls and boys in order to ensure similar participant numbers across the three wellbeing clusters (low tertile, med tertile and high tertile).
-Since the SMFQ is used to monitor symptoms of depression in children, children belonging to the low tertile and med tertile were very unlikely to obtain a diagnosis of depression while children in the high tertile were highly likely to obtain a diagnosis of depression.
+Since the SMFQ is used to monitor symptoms of mood disorders in children, children belonging to the low tertile and med tertile were very unlikely to obtain a diagnosis of mood disorders while children in the high tertile were more likely to obtain a diagnosis of mood disorders.

+Following the tertile categorisation, these well-being clusters were used as independent variables to analyse their relationship with outcomes assessed by the RCADS.
+This approach, well-supported in mental health research, facilitates structured comparisons of how varying levels of mood, as indicated by SMFQ tertiles, influence specific outcomes such as anxiety and depression symptoms \cite{Shields2023,Johnson2021}.
+Given the distinct yet related constructs measured by SMFQ (general mood) and RCADS (specific anxiety and depression symptoms), this method allows us to assess how mood categories align with different levels of psychological symptoms.
+While a correlation between SMFQ and RCADS is typically expected \cite[e.g.,][]{lisa2022}, the CRI context, where the robot administered RCADS, required careful consideration, as we could not assume this correlation would hold in the same way as in traditional child mental health studies.